jacopoesposito/Mooncake/README.md

 ```
 * Open the file contracts/storePaymentsDiscount.sol and replace the two public addresses, contained in the addPaymentDiscount() function call inside the storePaymentsDiscount() constructor, with those of two existing accounts in Ganache.

-* Bind Ganache with our truffle project and then execute the command
+* Bind Ganache with our truffle project and then execute the command, if asked remember to don't overwrite all the files.
 ```
 $ truffle migrate --reset
 ```